lt-wang/HUGSIM_relight/README.md

 # Vehicles, Scenes and Scenarios

-We have released all the 3DRealCar files, 23 scenes and corresponding 158 scenarios available at the [release link](https://huggingface.co/datasets/XDimLab/HUGSIM).
-We plan to hold a competition, so some scenarios and scenarios will be hosted privately.
+We have released all the 3DRealCar files, 49 scenes and corresponding 345 scenarios available at the [release link](https://huggingface.co/datasets/XDimLab/HUGSIM).
+We are also holding a competition at [RealADSim @ ICCV 2025](https://huggingface.co/spaces/XDimLab/ICCV2025-RealADSim-ClosedLoop/tree/main), so some scenarios and scenarios are hosted privately.
+We welcome participants to join!

 # Scenarios configuration with GUI